-Join us for the Lumsden Weekender, SSW’s annual open weekend where we share the work and ideas developed by artists on residency at SSW throughout the year.
+The Lumsden Weekender is SSW’s annual open weekend where we share the work and ideas developed by artists on residency at SSW throughout the year.
 The Weekender hosts a range of workshops, talks, walks and performances for all ages to get involved in and enjoy.

-Alongside this activity for younger participants, artist and performer Sholto Dobie will present a new composition, Hoolie-gool-oo-oo, which he has developed through the SSW x Counterflows residency.
-Based in Lumsden’s ‘Rhynie Chert’ quarry, Sholto will perform with an improvised array of self-built instruments and noise contraptions which will sonically explore this unique local environment.
+Alongside this activity for younger participants, artist and performer Sholto Dobie presented a new composition, Hoolie-gool-oo-oo, which he has developed through the SSW x Counterflows residency.
+Based in Lumsden’s ‘Rhynie Chert’ quarry, Sholto performed with an improvised array of self-built instruments and noise contraptions which sonically explored the unique local environment.

 All events are free and drop-in.